 Please take notice that on Tuesday, January 14, 2020, beginning at 1:30 p.m., there will be a Fairness and/or Compliance Hearing before the Hon.
 Michael C. Gaus, J.S.C. at the Sussex County Court House, 43-47 High Street, Court Room 203 in Newton, New Jersey.
 The purpose of the Fairness and/or Compliance Hearing is for the Court to consider the possible entry of a final Judgment of Compliance in favor of the Township of Hanover, based upon the Township’s Housing Element and Fair Share Plan, implementing ordinances and other supporting documentation submitted to the Court.

-In this regard, the Township Committee, during its October 10, 2019 regular meeting introduced the following ordinances which will be considered for public hearing and final passage on Thursday evening, November 14, 2019 in the Main Meeting Room at the Municipal Building starting at 8 p.m. or as soon thereafter as the ordinances appear on the formal agenda.
+In this regard, the Township Committee, during its October 10, 2019, regular meeting introduced the following ordinances which were considered for a public hearing and final passage on Thursday evening, November 14, 2019.
+All were approved except for 43-2019 & 44-2019 which were withdrawn.

 - Ordinance 42-2019: An ordinance establishing a new Chapter 200 under Part II: General Legislation of the Code of the Township of Hanover to be entitled "Funding Received From Financial Agreements Related to Redevelopment Projects and Financial Agreements Pursuant to N.J.S.A.
 40A:20-1 et seq.
 Also Known As Payment In Lieu of Taxes or PILOT" which shall be dedicated to taxpayer relief.